 It is also important to remember that actual ambient temperature and humidity will accelerate any effect of the intensity level.
 The Main Effects on Polymers Exposed to UV

-All types of UV can cause a photochemical effect within the polymer structure, which can be either a benefit or lead to degradation of some sort to the material.
+All types of UV can cause a photochemical effect within the polymer structure, which can be either a benefit or lead to the degradation of some sort of material.
 Note that compared to our skin, the higher energy UVC is more likely to affect plastics.

 The above effects are predominantly in the surface layer of the material and are unlikely to extend to depths above 0.5mm into the structure.
 However, stress concentrations caused by the highly brittle nature of some commodity plastics may well lead to a complete failure of the component.
 Benefits.

 UV energy absorbed by plastics can excite photons, which then create free radicals.
 While many pure plastics cannot absorb UV radiation, the presence of catalyst residues and other impurities will often act as receptors, causing degradation.
 Only a very small amount of impurity may be needed for the degradation to occur, e.g. trace parts per billion values of sodium in polycarbonate will initiate color instability.
-In the presence of oxygen the free radicals form oxygen hydroperoxides that can break the double bonds of the backbone chain leading to a brittle structure.
+In the presence of oxygen, the free radicals from oxygen hydroperoxides can break the double bonds of the backbone chain leading to a brittle structure.
 This process is often called photo-oxidation.
-However, in the absence of oxygen there will still be degradation due to the cross-linking process which is the effect for plastics used for the Hubble Space Telescope and International Space Station.
+However, in the absence of oxygen, there will still be degradation due to the cross-linking process which is the effect of plastics used for the Hubble Space Telescope and International Space Station.

 How to Avoid UV Degradation

-There are several ways of avoiding UV degradation in plastics by using stabilizers, absorbers or blockers.
-For many outdoor applications, the simple addition of carbon black at around a 2% level will provide the protection for the structure by the blocking process.
+There are several ways of avoiding UV degradation in plastics by using stabilizers, absorbers, or blockers.
+For many outdoor applications, the simple addition of carbon black at around a 2% level will provide protection for the structure by the blocking process.
 Other pigments such as titanium dioxide can also be effective.
-Organic compounds such as benzophenones and benzotriazoles are typical absorbers which selectively absorb the UV and re-emit at a less harmful wavelength, mainly as heat.
-The benzotriazole type is good, as it has a low color and can be used at low dose rates below 0.5%.
+Organic compounds such as benzophenones and benzotriazoles are typical absorbers that selectively absorb the UV and re-emit at a less harmful wavelength, mainly as heat.
+The benzotriazole type is good, as it has low color and can be used at low dose rates below 0.5%.

 The other main mechanism for protection is to add a stabilizer, the most common being a HALS (Hindered Amine Light Stabilizer).
 These absorb the excited groups and prevent the chemical reaction of the radicals.